Argentina has several different currency exchange rates, which can be confusing for visitors.

 Argentina’s 2024 Currency Rollercoaster

-Now that Javier Millie is president, and taking a chainsaw to Argentina’s spending, the spread between the official and blue dollar is shrinking to around 15%, although it varies.
+Now that Javier Millie is president, and taking a chainsaw to Argentina’s spending, the spread between the official and blue dollar has shrunk, varying from 5-15%.

 In theory, this means Argentineans have more purchasing power, but rampant inflation disrupts that notion.